How to Cook Bok Choy for Maximum Nutrition and Flavor

 Simple Steamed Bok Choy with Ginger and Sesame Oil

-Boiling any healthy greens is likely to destroy some of their nutrition (and taste as well) so I prefer to steam bok choy.
-If you don’t have a steamer saucepan, this universal steamer is an inexpensive investment for better health.
+Boiling any healthy greens like this will destroy some of their nutrition (and taste as well) so I prefer to steam bok choy using the method I’ll share ahead.

 - 1 bok choy, preferably organic.

 - A small piece of ginger, finely chopped.

 - To begin, slice off the tougher base where all the stems join and cut it in half lengthwise.
 Separate the leaves out and wash them well or soak them in hot water and vinegar.